TGX 1.1.1

 const Mesh3D< color_t > * tgx::cacheMesh (const Mesh3D< color_t > *mesh, void *ram1_buffer, size_t ram1_size, void *ram2_buffer, size_t ram2_size, const char *copy_order="VNTIF", size_t *ram1_used=nullptr, size_t *ram2_used=nullptr)

-Creates a "cache version" of a mesh by copying part of its data into fast memory buffers.
+Creates a cached version of a Mesh3D object by copying selected data arrays into one or two user-supplied RAM buffers.
 More...

 template<typename color_t >